 The HSC census tract map is a guide for the boundaries of the areas to be canvassed.
 Before beginning, familiarize yourself with the area and plan a route.
 Review the census tract and county maps provided.
 More detailed county and city maps may be helpful.
-Maps have been purchased or borrowed from local offices or stores such as: Chamber of Commerce, state police/sheriff departments, emergency services offices, real estate offices, libraries, retailers.
+Maps have been purchased or borrowed from local offices or stores such as: Chamber of Commerce, state police/sheriff departments, emergency services offices, real estate offices, libraries, Wal-Mart.

-While one canvasser implemented the Coverage Study, it is best to work in pairs if possible.
+While one Canvasser implemented the Coverage Study, it is best to work in pairs.
 It is unsafe to drive and read maps, especially in urban areas.
-Canvass all roads found within the boundary, even if they do not appear on the map.
-The canvasser may want to highlight or mark off roads on the map as they are canvassed.
+Canvass all roads found within the boundary, even if they do not appear on a map.
+You may want to highlight or mark off roads on the map as you canvass them.
 Canvass both sides of boundary roads.
 If there is a question about whether a road is within the boundary, canvas the road.
-Enter all businesses that may sell tobacco products.
+Enter all businesses that may sell tobacco.

-9. If a full canvassing was not conducted:
+- 9. If a full canvassing was not conducted: - a.

-- a.
 How many predetermined outlets were to be observed in each area? - b.
-What were the starting points for each area? - c.
+What were the starting points for each area? \\\\\ - c.
 Were these starting points randomly chosen?